decentralized-identity/faq/docs/spec.md

 ##### Should my project support just one method or multiple? ❗

+> No one is stopping you from using only one-- there is no universal rule about
+> how many or few makes sense!

 Most people presume only one DID method will be enough for a given product, use-case, or ecosystem, but consuming credentials from other DID systems